MediaBrain-SJTU/SSM/README.md

 # Self-Supervised Masking for Unsupervised Anomaly Detection and Localization

-This is an implementation of Self-Supervised Masking for Unsupervised Anomaly Detection and Localization (SSM) on PyTorch.
+This is an implementation of “Self-Supervised Masking for Unsupervised Anomaly Detection and Localization” (SSM) with PyTorch, accepted by IEEE Transactions on MultiMedia.

 **[Paper Link](https://ieeexplore.ieee.org/document/9779083)**